PurpleDxD/valheim-plugins/README.md

 You can view the list by typing in /locator-commands

 # PLANNED FEATURES
-Auto-pin near-by entities.
-New pin icons (need to do some research for this, new to modding)
+New pin icons (need to do some research for this, new to modding).
+Add drop-down to minimap screen (m) to allow pin filtering.
+Allow pin creation at current x,y,z using key-binds.